 Jenny Gulch Picnic Area

-Jenny Gulch Picnic area is another favorite of mine because it overlooks the one-of-a-kind Pactola Reservoir.
-This picnic spot offers a tranquil retreat where you can enjoy the forest and views of the mountain lake.
-Walk the path along the shore line when you’re finished eating, maybe bring some fishing poles (if you have a South Dakota fishing license) or a pup that loves the water.
+Jenny Gulch Picnic Area is another favorite of mine because it overlooks the one-of-a-kind Pactola Reservoir.
+This picnic spot offers a tranquil retreat where you can enjoy the forest and views of the lake.
+Walk the path along the shoreline when you’re finished eating, maybe bring some fishing poles (if you have a South Dakota fishing license) or a pup that loves the water.

 Dalton Lake Picnic Area

 Now for the hidden gem, Dalton Lake.
-This tiny Black Hills lake is an isolated area that serves as the perfect spot for a peaceful picnic.
+This small Black Hills lake is in an isolated area that serves as the perfect spot for a peaceful picnic.
 Relax while enjoying the sounds, sights and smells of fall in the forest.

 Go For A Hike

-Easy: Little Elk Creek Trail (5 miles out and back trail)
+Easy: Little Elk Creek Trail (5 miles out and back)

 Boulder Hill allows you to surround yourself with Black Hills beauty, as well as provides great overlook point.
 Parts of this trail walk you through rows and rows of aspen trees which radiate golden colors during the fall.
 It’s spectacular.

-Moderate: Crow Peak Trail (5.9 miles out and back trail)
+Moderate: Crow Peak Trail (5.9 miles out and back)

 If you want a hike with great views that is a solid workout head to Crow Peak.
 This hike’s summit elevation reaches 5,760 feet and the view is outstanding.
-Enjoy the crisp and cool fall air as you make your way through the fall colors out onto a magnificent summit opening.
+Enjoy the crisp and cool fall air as you make your way through the fall colors out to the summit opening.

-Th hills are my favorite place to be this time of year.
-The best time to view the fall colors in the Black Hills National Forest is late September to mid-October.
-If I still haven’t convinced you, spend the next three minutes and twenty-eight seconds watching this and maybe you’ll feel differently.
-Be sure to check out each spot you’re looking to explore on Black Hills National Forest’s website for any closures or updates.
+Make sure to check out each spot you’re planning to explore on Black Hills National Forest’s website for any closures or updates.
 Not all trails and roads are open year-round so plan accordingly.